 Why Are Pumpkin Flowers Falling Off?

-Pumpkins are a great autumn addition to any garden, but sometimes their flowers fall off too soon.
-This can be frustrating since it seems like so much work went into growing them just to see them go to waste.
+Pumpkins are a great autumn addition to any garden, but sometimes, their flowers fall off too soon.
+This can be frustrating since so much work went into growing them.

 But you can help the flowers stay on the plant a little longer.
-First, make sure you’re not overwatering them.
-This will cause the flowers to wilt and fall prematurely.
+First, avoid overwatering them, which can cause them to wilt and fall prematurely.

 Second, allow your plants to get enough sunlight.
-The recommended amount is at least 6 hours of sunshine per day in order to produce flowers.
+The recommended amount is at least 6 hours of sunshine daily to produce flowers.

 High temperatures can also cause the pumpkin flowers to dry up.
 While the plants like plenty of sunlight, too much heat can cause the flowers to shrivel and die.
 Row covers can help in this case.

-If you’re still having problems with the flowers falling off, it could be the big one—poor pollination.
+If you’re still having problems with the flowers falling off, the cause could be poor pollination.

-Try using a pollinator like bees or butterflies to help transfer pollen from the male flowers to the female flowers.
+Try using a pollinator like bees or butterflies to help transfer pollen from male flowers to female ones.
 You could also remove the male blossom yourself and rub the stamen of the female blossom.

 How to Harvest Pumpkins